gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 In the PROTECTED state any ULP SCTP messages for any PPID MAY be exchanged in the protected SCTP association.

+When entering the PROTECTED state, a Restart DTLS connection SHOULD be created.

 ## Termination of a Protected Association {#termination-procedure}

 Besides the procedures for terminating an association explained in